Decomposition Polyhedra of Piecewise Linear Functions: Neural Network Constructions

-\begin{proof} By \Cref{lem:decomposition-exists}, $f$ can be decomposed into a difference of two convex functions which are compatible with $\PP$.
+\begin{corollary} Let $f\colon \R^d\to\R$ be a CPWL function that is compatible with a \emph{regular} polyhedral complex $\complex$ with $\tilde{q}=\#\complex^d$ full-dimensional polyhedra.
+Then, $f$ can be represented by a neural network with $\lceil \log_2(d+1)\rceil + \lceil\log_2 r \rceil$ many hidden layers and overall size $\mathcal{O}(rs^{d+1})$, for any free choice of parameters $r$ and $s$ with $rs\geq \tilde{q}$. \end{corollary} \begin{proof} By \Cref{lem:decomposition-exists}, $f$ can be decomposed into a difference of two convex functions which are compatible with $\complex$.
 Consequently, each of them has at most $\tilde{q}$ affine components.
 Applying \Cref{thm:nnsconvex} to both functions separately and simply putting the two corresponding neural networks in parallel, subtracting the outputs, yields a neural network representing $f$ with the desired size bounds. \end{proof}